intel/kubernetes-power-manager/README.md

   Xeon scalable and D processors could save up to 40% of CPU power or improved performance gains.

 ## Future planned additions to the Kubernetes Power Manager

+- **SST-BF - (Speed Select Technology - Base Frequency)**

+  The base frequency of some cores can be changed by the user using this feature.
+The CPU's performance is ensured at the basic frequency (a CPU will never go below its base frequency).
+Priority cores can apply their crucial workloads for a guaranteed performance at a base frequency that is greater than the majority of the other cores on the system.

 - **SST-TF - Turbo Frequency**